danielaparker/jsoncons/src/doc/Home.md

 ### Features

-* Uses the standard C++ input/output streams library
-* Implements parsing and serializing JSON text in UTF-8 for narrow character strings and streams
-* Supports UTF16 (UTF32) encodings with size 2 (size 4) wide character strings and streams
-* Supports event based JSON parsing and serializing with user defined input and output handlers
-* Guarantees basic exception safety (no leaks)
+*Uses the standard C++ input/output streams library *Implements parsing and serializing JSON text in UTF-8 for narrow character strings and streams *Supports UTF16 (UTF32) encodings with size 2 (size 4) wide characters *Correctly handles surrogate pairs in \uXXXX escape sequences *Supports event based JSON parsing and serializing with user defined input and output handlers *Guarantees basic exception safety (no leaks)
-* Accepts and ignores single line comments that start with `//`, and multi line comments that start with `/*` and end with `*/`
+*Accepts and ignores single line comments that start with <code>//</code>, and multi line comments that start with <code>/*</code> and end with <code>*/</code>
-* Supports optional escaping of the solidus (`/`) character
-* Supports `Nan`, `Inf` and `-Inf` replacement
-* Supports reading multiple json objects from a stream
-* Supports optional escaping of non-ascii UTF-8 octets
-* Allows extensions to the types accepted by the `json` class accessors and modifiers
-* Supports storing custom data types in a json object, with specialized serialization
-* Supports reading JSON values from CSV files
+*Supports optional escaping of the solidus (<code>/</code>) character *Supports <code>Nan</code>, <code>Inf</code> and <code>-Inf</code> replacement *Supports reading multiple json objects from a stream *Supports optional escaping of non-ascii UTF-8 octets *Allows extensions to the types accepted by the <code>json</code> class accessors and modifiers *Supports storing custom data types in a json object, with specialized serialization *Supports reading (writing) JSON values from (to) CSV files

 ### Roadmap